-The 600 square foot exhibit area, as well as the gift shop area and restroom, will be open to the public year-round, serving as the visitors center for the Catoctin Furnace area of Cunningham Falls State Park.
+The 600 square foot exhibit area, as well as the gift shop area and restroom, is open to the public year-round, serving as the visitors center for the Catoctin Furnace area of Cunningham Falls State Park.
 Our recently completed African American Cemetery Interpretive trail links the museum to the parking area at the furnace ruins and provides an informative walk through the village.
-The exhibits will be designed to incorporate graphics and artifacts (including recently conserved Catoctin Furnace made stoves, cannonballs, and other more utilitarian objects) while encouraging visitors to explore the larger area’s cultural landscape.
-Importantly, the exhibits will be tailored to meet the standards and guidelines of the Frederick County Public Schools STEM program, enhancing the county public school curriculum and attracting visitors of all ages and interests.
+The exhibits are designed to incorporate graphics and artifacts (including recently conserved Catoctin Furnace made stoves, cannonballs, and other more utilitarian objects) while encouraging visitors to explore the larger area’s cultural landscape.
+Importantly, the exhibits are tailored to meet the standards and guidelines of the Frederick County Public Schools STEM program, enhancing the county public school curriculum and attracting visitors of all ages and interests.